-If you don’t like green beans, or if your kids don’t like green beans, this traditional greek green beans recipe, or Fasolakia, will likely change your mind.
+If you don’t like green beans, or if your kids don’t like green beans, this traditional Greek Style Green Beans (Fasolakia), will likely change your mind.
 Cooked in a delicious tomato-garlic confit until they are fall-apart tender, these green beans aren’t just healthy but they are comfort food good.

-I love to pair these with my Greek Lamb Meatballs and a greek salad or my pan-roasted greek chicken thighs, and, if you aren’t doing a Whole30, these are great served alone with some good-ole crusty bread!
+I love to pair these Greek Style Green Beans (Fasolakia) with my Greek Lamb Meatballs and a greek salad or my pan-roasted greek chicken thighs, and, if you aren’t doing a Whole30, these are great served alone with some good-ole crusty bread!
 Yum.
 Yum!

 - 1/4 cup olive oil